Balkan Discovery Trip. Day 6: Kotor & Budva, Montenegro

 Taken from The Square Pub

-Having pizza for lunch was a bit difference when we were at Balkan region.
-It was because Italy is the Montenegro's sea-neighboring country and have Italian population in this city.
+Having pizza for lunch was a bit different when we were in the Balkan region.
+It was because Italy is Montenegro's sea-neighboring country and has an Italian population in this city.
 It was a good choice for lunch anyway after several days of plain Balkan dishes.

-Next activities were led by local guide by the name of errr....
-She took us around the city wall giving explanation on Kotor, Acruvium and the cat museum.
-Kotor was and still cat city where the breeds were taken extra care of.
+The next activities were led by a local guide by the name of errr....
+She took us around the city wall, giving explanations on Kotor, Acruvium, and the cat museum.
+Kotor was and still is a cat city where the breeds were taken extra care of.

 Bandar Kotor... :P